-The Wewalketiya Pillar Inscription (also written as Vevalketiya) is considered a one of the most valuable inscriptions of the Anuradhapura Era.
-The pillar inscription is believed to be placed by King Mahinda IV ( 956-972 ) is 6 feet in height and 1.5 feet wide.
-45 lines of text has been inscribed on this pillar.
+The Wewalketiya Pillar Inscription (also written as Vevalketiya) is considered one of the most valuable inscriptions of the Anuradhapura Era.
+The pillar inscription is believed to have been placed by King Mahinda IV (956-972) and is 6 feet in height and 1.5 feet wide.
+45 lines of text have been inscribed on this pillar.

 The site can be reached from Medawachchiya – Horowpathana road.